 Why is it important to have insurance coverage?

 Think of insurance as protection for your wallet.
-Having the right types of insurance can potentially save you a ton of money in the event of an emergency, unplanned life occurrence, or a medical need.
+Having the right types of insurance has many advantages and can potentially save you a ton of money.
+Especially in the event of an emergency, unplanned life occurrence, or a medical need.
 Car insurance can pay for the costs of a car wreck, like repairs and medical bills.
-A homeowner's policy can help you rebuild your home after a devastating fire.
-Health insurance can pay for expensive emergency room bills after an injury or illness.

 Check out these nine types of insurance you may need — and that you might not have considered otherwise.